dylanpieper/chatalot/README.md

 ### Parallel Processing

 Parallel processing spins up multiple R processes, or parallel workers, to chat at the same time.
-The default number of `workers` = `parallel::detectCores()` and number of prompts to process at a time in `chunk_size` = `parallel::detectCores() * 5`.
+The default upper limit for number of `workers` = `parallel::detectCores()`, and respectively, number of prompts to process at a time is `chunk_size` = `parallel::detectCores() * 5`.
-The prompts in each chunk are queued to distribute their calls across the R processes.
+The chats for each prompt in a chunk are distributed across the available R processes.
-Once the chunk is finished, the results are collected and saved to an `.rds` file.
+Once the chunk is finished, the results are collected and stored.

 ``` r
 chat <- chat_future(chat_openai(system_prompt = "Reply concisely, one sentence"))